prebid/prebid.github.io/overview/intro.md

 * TOC
 {:toc}

-## Prebid Products, Community and Organization
+## Overview

+Prebid is more than a product; it's a product suite, a community and an organization.

-- A free and open source suite of software products designed to enable publishers to implement header bidding on their websites and from within their apps.
+- **Product Suite:** A free and open source suite of software products designed to enable publishers to implement header bidding on their websites and from within their apps.
 Our product line includes:
-   - Prebid.js: The core of our codebase.
-Prebid.js provides a simple and easy to implement code set to improve header bidding for display and video ads on a publisher's website and within OOT applications.
+   - <span style="color:#EA9622">**Prebid.js:**</span> The core of our codebase.
+Prebid.js provides a simple and easy to implement code set to improve header bidding for display and video ads on a publisher's website and within OTT applications.
-   - Prebid Server: Provides a hosted or custom server-side solution for header bidding.
+   - <span style="color:#EA9622">**Prebid Server:**</span> Provides a hosted or custom server-side solution for header bidding.
 Utilizing Prebid Server can reduce latency between bid request and ad selection and speed the presentation of your site and ads.
-   - Prebid Mobile: Our native iOS and Android solutions to enable header bidding within a mobile app.
+   - <span style="color:#EA9622">**Prebid Mobile:**</span> Our native iOS and Android solutions to enable header bidding within a mobile app.
-- The community of developers that maintains and improves our products.
+- **Community:** The developers that maintain and improve our products.
-- An organization that promotes our products and works with the ad tech community to expand the solutions our products can provide and encourages the development of the platform.
+- **Organization:**  A collection of leaders within the ad tech industry that promotes our products, works with the ad tech community to expand the solutions our products can provide, and encourages the development of the platform.

 {% include alerts/alert_note.html content="Our flagship product, Prebid.js, is sometimes referred to as simply *Prebid*, but please be aware that the Prebid product line supports header bidding for web, AMP, and mobile apps, using both client and server side project components." %}

-## Header bidding
+## Header Bidding

-### What is header bidding
+### What is header bidding?

 Header bidding is a response to a fragmented and highly inefficient process for digital ad display.
 It is an alternative to the "waterfall" method, the process of offering impressions in one sales channel and if that does not succeed moving to less valuable channels.
 Header bidding is sometimes referred to as advance bidding or pre-bidding.
 When the page loads, header bidding enables publishers to have simultaneous auctions with all SSPs and ad exchanges.
 Publishers can receive bids on their inventory that may be unavailable through their primary ad server and exchange.